Please read this page carefully; it answers the majority of questions vendors will have.

 What is the date and location?

 TIAM takes place at the Gladstone Hotel, 1214 Queen Street West.
-The dates for the autumn series are as follows:
+The dates for the spring series are as follows:

 Who can vend at TIAM, and how are the vendors selected?